 - 300 ml Water

-- Put the water and apple chunks in a preserving pan and simmer gently until soft (about 5 mins).
+- Put the water and apple chunks in a preserving pan (or similar) and simmer gently until soft (about 5 mins).

 - Add the blackberries, bring to the boil and simmer until soft (about 15 – 20 mins).